Classification of obesity: BMI

+Preclinical and Clinical Obesity

+In January of 2025, a group of 58 experts on obesity published a consensus article offering a new definition and classification for obesity.
+They propose a new classification of preclinical and clinical obesity, in this model there is no designation of overweight.
+For this classification, BMI as well as other measures such as waist circumference are taken into account as well as a patient's other weight related co-morbidities.
+For a diagnosis of obesity patients must have evidence of excess adiposity as found in one of three ways as 1) measured by dual-energy X-ray absorptiometry, or 2) combination of BMI with one other physical measurement such as waist circumference, waist to hip ratio, or waist to height ratio, or by 3) combination of two of the aforementioned measurements without use of BMI.
+To differentiate between preclinical and clinical obesity there must be evidence of tissue or organ disfunction or a reduction in a person's ability to perform activities of daily living due to this excess adiposity.
+If evidence of such dysfunction or limitation is found in an individual who has obesity, they will meet criteria for the new diagnosis of clinical obesity.
+If no evidence is found then the diagnosis of preclinical obesity is given to indicate that they are still at risk for developing such dysfunction in the future.
+This model is new and how it will be applied clinically is still uncertain.

 Waist circumference and waist–hip ratio

 In the United States a waist circumference of >102 cm (≈40") in men and >88 cm (≈34.5") in women or the waist–hip ratio (the circumference of the waist divided by that of the hips) of >0.9 for men and >0.85 for women are used to define central obesity.

-In the European Union waist circumference of ≥ 94 cm(≈37") in men and ≥ 80 cm(≈31.5") in non pregnant women are used as cut offs for central obesity.
+In the European Union waist circumference of ≥ 94 cm(≈37") in men and ≥ 80 cm(≈31.5") in non-pregnant women are used as cut offs for central obesity.

 A lower cut off of 90 cm has been recommended for South Asian and Chinese men, while a cut off of 85 cm has been recommended for Japanese men.

 In those with a BMI under 35, intra-abdominal body fat is related to negative health outcomes independent of total body fat.
 Intra-abdominal or visceral fat has a particularly strong correlation with cardiovascular disease.
 In a study of 15,000 people, waist circumference also correlated better with metabolic syndrome than BMI.
 Women with abdominal obesity have a cardiovascular risk similar to that of men.
 In people with a BMI over 35, measurement of waist circumference however adds little to the predictive power of BMI as most individuals with this BMI have abnormal waist circumferences.